 Then there’s that juicy bit about bourgeois liberalism.
 Did Obama ever sympathize with Eliot’s “royalist” bent?
 Does a part of him scorn bourgeois liberals still?
 Or was he just drawn to the poet’s deep respect for Western tradition, a tradition in which he boldly assigns himself a part?
 How odd and perfect that the man whose enemies brand him a socialist fanatic once tipped his cap to the politics of T. S. Eliot—at a time when literary study was dominated by neo-Marxists!

 And how to interpret his literary interpretations?
-He may be regurgitating other critics’ insights, but he’s certainly digested them.
+He may be recapitulating other critics’ insights, but he’s certainly digested them.
 Eliot’s reactionary streak and his fatalism were intertwined.
 There is an ecstatic heart to his vision, one that’s not always evident on first reading.
-Obama's analysis is a little shaky at the margins (he probably means Müntzer, not Münzer), but sound at the core.
+Obama's analysis is a little shaky at the margins, but sound at the core.

 Not content to criticize literature, young Obama also tried his hand at producing it.
 A few years ago The New Yorker printed some of his youthful poetry; now the letters give us his attempt at prose lyricism: